 What exactly does your career involve?
-What do you do and what sort of tools
+What do you do and what sort of tools and/or systems do you use?

 I provide a library and information service to a specific group of people.
-At the

-SAAO, that service would be in the astronomy field.
+At the SAAO, that service would be in the astronomy field.
 In this career you need to be able to search and navigate databases, catalogue information online and make information accessible and available to the users of the library.